 The article posted above delves oddly into the subject of modern dance for several paragraphs (the author was both a Socialist, and a dancer, so there's a dose of subjectivity here and there) but otherwise, the "view of the world" that it offers is so astoundingly close to the view of this blog, that it is profoundly affirming to see such thoughts expressed so eloquently.

 Here is a para-quoted teaser:

 A key to thinking (through) this process is its abstraction.
 Particular, concrete labors become abstract labor; particular commodities extruded from their factories all embody some quantity of that labor, the ultimate determinant of their exchange value ...
 This other abstraction is the derivative, via which each of the component flows in commodification can be subdivided, valued, combined and sold again and again in the form of a financial instrument.
 On top of the quantitative abstraction of the energetics of production is a quantitative abstraction of the information about all of the possible future states of that system.
 Each of which can be separately priced and sold.Martin understands how financialization creates a derived abstraction of the real world and everything in it.
-As money (our measure of wealth and power) is the prime force which motivates and drives the majority of human activity across the planet, financial markets are a prime driver of world affairs.
+As money (our measure of wealth and power) is the prime force which motivates and drives the majority of human activity across the planet, financial markets are a prime driver of "real world" affairs.